-Guy Poitras is a partner in Gowling WLG's Montréal office, practising in commercial and civil litigation with a particular emphasis on complex product and professional liability claims.
+Guy Poitras is a partner and leader of the Advocacy Team in Gowling WLG's Montreal office, practising in commercial and civil litigation with a particular emphasis on complex product and professional liability claims.

 He has extensive experience as a litigator and, as such, has acted for various manufacturers with respect to individual and class actions for damages pertaining to defective products - namely, motor vehicles, pharmaceutical products, as well as electrical and electronic appliances and components.
 In acting for such manufacturers in the context of product liability matters, Guy has been retained to advise clients with respect to litigation risks and litigation strategies pertaining to product recalls, as well as on the review of their various contractual clauses.

 Guy's practice also includes representation of companies involved in complex commercial disputes requiring the procurement and execution of seizures before judgments, injunctions and Anton Piller or Mareva type orders.
 These disputes frequently lead to the representation of franchiser interests within the framework of their relationship with the franchisees.

 He has also acted for many professional liability insurers (E&O, D&O, engineers) and life insurers with respect to legal proceedings, as well as seeing to the review of their various contracts and forms to ensure compliance.